ISO 5060: The New International Standard for Translation Quality Evaluation

 Step 2: Define Quality Tiers

-Not all content requires the same evaluation rigor.
-Create content tiers:
+Not all content requires the same rigor.

 | Tier | Content Type | Evaluation Approach | Pass Threshold |